Miller Analogies Test

 - Test preparation materials are available through the MAT website.

 - An online practice test is available for purchase through the MAT website.

 - You may purchase study guides at most bookstores — but note that the ONLY official study guide that is authorized by the company that makes the test is the one available from the company online.

 - Accommodations information can be found on the MAT website under “Disability Accommodations”.
 One should refer to the “Accommodations for Candidates with Disabilities” (PDF will open in new tab) document for request processing information and the “Documentation Needed to Request Accommodation” (PDF will open in new tab).

 - Make an appointment with the UAFS ADA Coordinator.
 They can help you complete the form, if necessary, and they will write a letter outlining what accommodations are appropriate for you.

-- Submit the completed Accommodations Request Form (PDF will open in new tab) and the letter from the ADA Coordinator to the Testing Center Coordinator, Darcy Parker.
-Mrs. Parker will submit a request to Pearson Assessment, which is the company that publishes the Miller Analogy Test.
+- Submit the completed Accommodations Request Form (PDF will open in new tab) and the letter from the ADA Coordinator to the Academic Success Center.
+A request will then be submitted to Pearson Assessment, which is the company that publishes the Miller Analogy Test.